siriusastrebe/syc/README.md

     misfits.serve(variable)

-If you ever need to reference which users are assigned to a group:
+`misfits.users` If you ever need to reference which users are assigned to a group `syc.groups` is a list of groups, by name.

-    misfits.list()

 ### Watchers (Client + Server)